Blake-Madden/Fiction-Publisher/README.md

 - **subtitle-latex**: LaTeX formatted subtitle (will override "subtitle" value on the title page of PDF output)
 - **author**: Author name
 - **author-font**: The font for the author's name on the title page (can be a TTF/OTF filename in the "Pandoc/fonts" folder or font name)
-- **author-by-header**: The 'By' label that appears above the author on the title page (default is blank)
+- **author-by-header**: The "By" label that appears above the author on the title page (default is blank)
 - **email**: Author e-mail
 - **website**: Author website